marcpaterno/openmp-toy/README.md

 ## Recommended build

 We use *CMake*.
 Get a modern version!
-To set up the buid, use:
+To set up the build, use:

     mkdir build
     cd build